 So, a platform which provides such tools conveniently allows you the time to do other important things.
 Like paying attention to your spouse, formal job or family and friends.
-Tat would be ideal.
+That would be ideal.

-If you have the cash, time, expertise and financial clout, it is even possible to run you own Crypto Exchange!
+If you have the cash, time, expertise and financial clout, it is even possible to run your own Crypto Exchange!

 This is another benefit of a decentralized currency system that will allow you to earn some cash by charging for the usage of your robust platform.

-Finally, like many platforms that provide opportunities to purchase a something, the software must be stable and be cost effective to use.
+Finally, like many platforms that provide opportunities to purchase something, the software must be stable and be cost-effective to use.